Arson attack probe at Pennsylvania governor's mansion looking into suspect's hatred of Josh Shapiro

 A search warrant says he scaled a nearly 7-foot-high (2-meter-high) security fence, eluded police, smashed a window with a hammer and tossed a lit beer bottle filled with gasoline into the piano room.
 Then, he broke a second window, climbed inside the state dining room and remained inside for about a minute, lighting a second Molotov cocktail before kicking open a door and fleeing, the warrant says.

-Shapiro said he, his wife, their four children and another family had celebrated the Jewish holiday of Passover on Saturday night in the same room.
-They were awakened by state troopers pounding on their doors at about 2 a.m. and forced to evacuate.
+Shapiro said he, his wife, their four children and another family celebrated Passover on Saturday night and then were awakened by state troopers pounding on their doors and forced to evacuate at about 2 a.m.
 Firefighters extinguished the fire and no one was injured.

+The governor said Wednesday that he and his wife have had many conversations with their children since the attack.

+“It’s very hard as a parent, to answer to children, like why does this stuff happen,” he said.
+“Why are there people out there that want to do harm to others?
+Those are hard questions to answer for kids.”

-Contributors include Associated Press reporters John Seewer in Toledo, Ohio, and Eric Tucker in Washington.
+Associated Press reporter John Seewer reported from Toledo, Ohio.
+Other contributors include Bruce Shipkowski in Toms River, New Jersey; and Eric Tucker in Washington.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.